to 30 Nov Collecting Fleetwood

 To be fair to Sir Peter Hesketh Fleetwood, he considered Wyreton and New Liverpool before settling on a personalised name-plate for his town (Hesketh was already prominent in the Southport/Liverpool area).
 It was, in any case, much more than a vanity project.
 Sir Peter’s chief motivation appears to have been to give the ordinary working people of Lancashire a means of having days out at the seaside.

 Because PHF’s plans in the early 1830s involved a railway, they may also be regarded as an early attack of Railway Mania.
-He believed trains heading north from London would be defeated by the gradients of the Cumberland hills if not the Southern Uplands of Scotland, and that another route to Glasgow must be found.
+He believed trains heading to Scotland from London would be defeated by the gradients of the Cumbrian hills if not the Southern Uplands of Scotland itself, and that another route to Glasgow must be found.
 He proposed the new town of Fleetwood as a railhead from which passengers would take ship to Scotland.
 It is no accident that the magnificent hotel built in 1841 at the northern tip of the Fylde peninsula is called the North Euston.

 The new town of Fleetwood performed that role for just a handful of years.
 The railway reached Fleetwood in 1840; seven years later, locomotives proved equal to the Shap Summit and the line from London to Scotland was complete by the mid-1850s.
 By coincidence, one of the passengers to use the Fleetwood boat-train connection was Queen Victoria, in 1847; this fleeting contact was apparently the first visit by a reigning monarch to Lancashire since the days of Charles II.